 Everyone loves a good heist movie.
 From the planning to the execution and finally, the victory, heist films completely undermine our moral expectations and enable us to root for the bad guy, guilt-free.
-While cinema has given us some of the best thieves in history, there are a whole lot more of them out there in real life, and throughout history, there have been a number of highly successful and incredibly underhanded thieves at work.
+While cinema has given us some of the best thieves in history, there are a whole lot more of them out there in real life and, throughout history, there have been a number of highly successful and incredibly underhanded thieves at work.

 While we wouldn’t want to meet these guys face to face; their abilities are undeniable.
-Collectively, the efforts of these thieves have racked up one of the biggest debts in the world, taken from right under our noses.
+Collectively, the efforts of these swindlers have racked up one of the biggest debts in the world, taken from right under our noses.
 Keep a close eye on your wallet; these notorious thieves would pocket it in a second.

 10. Doris Payne

 As one of the most notorious living jewel thiefs in the world, Doris Payne is something of a cult figure; her six decades of criminal activity were immortalised in a 2013 documentary (in which she starred), including the story of her most notorious heist - a $500,000 10-carat diamond ring in Monte Carlo in the 1970s.

 Often posing as a rich client and asking to see the assorted finery up close, Payne would then charm and distract the unnassuming store clerk and slip her item of choice into her bag.
 Eventually caught and imprisoned in 2011 at the grand old age of 80 (for stealing a 1 carat diamond ring, no less), the West Virginia has shown no signs of slowing up; she has been arrested several times since then and is also suspected of stealing a $33,000 diamond ring in North Carolina.